pastelnetwork/gonode/supernode/README.md

 ## Quick Start

-1. Without any parameters, the application tries to read all settings from the config file placed in the [default dir](# default_dir):
+1. Without any parameters, `supernode` tries to find and read all settings from the config file `supernode.yml` in the [default dir](# default_dir):

 ``` shell
 ./supernode
 ```

-2. Specified config filesL:
+2. Specified config files:

 ``` shell
 ./supernode